softworkz/emby-wiki/Browsing-the-Library.md

 This will tell you the exact object type of the item, in case you would like to customize further.
 For example, the Video media type has several implementations - Movie, Episode, Trailer, etc. Folder also has several - Series, Season, BoxSet, MusicArtist, MusicAlbum, etc.

 ## Query-based views
-You are not limited to displaying items based on the file system.
 If you would like to present virtual views based on queries, the api will allow you to do that.
 Use the Recursive=true param to search recursively.
 Here are a few examples:

 ### Display resumeable items, limit to 20 results and sort by date played
 > http://localhost:8096/mediabrowser/Users/e8837bc1ad67520e8cd2f629e3155721/Items?Limit=20&Recursive=true&SortBy=DatePlayed&SortOrder=Descending&Filters=IsResumable